sagemath/trac_to_gh/Issue 2310.md

 # Issue 2310: [with patch; needs review] bug attaching files in files that are attached

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2310

 Original creator: was